bibhas2/CouchTools/README.md

 ./query.sh -designdoc SSProject -view ProjectByTag -reduce -group
 ```

-##importViews - Import views and reduces
+##ImportViews - Import views and reduces
 This tool lets you keep view and reduce definitions in files.
 You can version control these files.
 You can then import them into Couchbase.

 For each view, create a file with the same name as the view and with a .map extension.
 For example, if you have a view called UserByEmail, then create a file called UserByEmail.map and add the JavaScript code there.